jnk0le/random/pipeline cycle test/README.md

 there is flag forwarding that can reduce branch misprediction penalty from 8 to 6 cycles (in case of subs + bne), instruction generating flags have to be placed at least 3 cycles before branch

+not-taken branch can dual issue with following instruction

-the slippery condition seems to not be related to branch mispredictions (sums with misprediction cycles)
+(the slippery condition seems to not be related to branch mispredictions (sums with misprediction cycles))

-TBD
+Predicted (any direction and length) taken branch is capable of dual issuing with one instruction at destination address.
+It is highly sensitive to alignment and compression of surrounding instructions, requires at least 2 `.n` instructions executed prior to branch.

+`it` instruction behaves similar to predicted not-taken branch (including scenarios of 0.67 cycles of averaged penalty)

 ### fpu

-TBD

-## RI5CY

-TBD

 ## ch32v003